MeltwaterArchive/storyplayer/v2/modules/form/fromForm.md

 title: fromForm()
 prev: '<a href="../../modules/form/expectsForm.html">Prev: expectsForm()</a>'
 next: '<a href="../../modules/form/usingForm.html">Next: usingForm()</a>'
+updated_for_v2: true
 ---

 # fromForm()

 _fromForm()_ allows you to extract information and [WebDriverElement objects](webdriver.html) from a specified form on the currently loaded HTML page.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromForm_.
+The source code for these actions can be found in the class `Prose\FromForm`.

 ## Behaviour And Return Codes